redhat-openstack/openstack-puppet-modules/README.md

 #### What the cassandra::java class affects

 * Optionally installs a JRE/JDK package (e.g. java-1.7.0-openjdk).

+#### What the cassandra::opscenter::pycrypto class affects

+* On the Red Hat family it installs the pycrypto library and it's pre-requisits (the python-devel and python-pip packages).
+* Optionally installs the Extra Packages for Enterprise Linux (EPEL) repository.

 #### What the cassandra::optutils class affects